 Advice to help you future proof your heavy vehicle workshop As we’ve talked about before, installing a roller brake tester in-house can massively increase your workshop’s productivity and increase the ROI you can expect from a service pit.

 Should you carry out static or dynamic roller brake testing?

-Levanta takes you through the issues for your workshop The National Heavy Vehicle Register has advised that workshops must now use dynamic weight to assess the efficiency of a heavy vehicle’s braking system, and that both static and dynamic weight and deceleration must be shown on the report.
+Levanta takes you through the issues for your workshop The National Heavy Vehicle Regulator has advised that workshops must now use dynamic weight to assess the efficiency of a heavy vehicle’s braking system, and that both static and dynamic weight and deceleration must be shown on the report.